Historic Glasshouse Apprenticeship

 Training and Assessment

-Kew Historic Glasshouse Apprentices have a training plan that outlines everything needed to achieve their certificate.
-On-the-job training will be integrated with training day sessions as needed, where theoretical tuition and practical demonstration will be delivered by Kew specialists.
+Historic Glasshouse Apprentices have a training plan that outlines everything needed to achieve their certificate.
+On-the-job training will be integrated with training day sessions as needed including relevant certificates of competence, for example: application of pesticides PA 1&6a, where theoretical tuition and practical demonstration will be delivered by Kew specialists.
 Kew Historic Glasshouse Apprentices have access to our libraries, computer and information systems.

 The work placements are intended to make two major contributions to the scheme as a whole:

 - the acquisition of craft, technical and employment skills